MuyePan/QtLibcameraForRpi/README.md

-# Qt6 Demo Application on RPI with libcamera
+# Qt6 Demo Application Using libcamera on Raspberry Pi
-This page shows how to build the Qt6 Demo Application on RPI with libcamera.
+This page shows how to build the Qt6 Demo Application Using libcamera on Raspberry Pi.

 It is highly recommended to watch video tutorial as there is additional content in the video tutorial.